mlrun/mlrun/docs/install/remote.md

     You can get the platform access key from the platform dashboard: select the user-profile picture or icon from the top right corner of any page, and select **Access Keys** from the menu.
 In the **Access Keys** window, either copy an existing access key or create a new key and copy it.
 Alternatively, you can get the access key by checking the value of the `V3IO_ACCESS_KEY` environment variable in a web-shell or Jupyter Notebook service.

-**You can also set the environment using MLRun CLI, for example:**

-1. Create an env file similar to the example, with lines in the form KEY=VALUE, and comment lines starting with "#".
-2. Use `--env-file <env file path>` in mlrun run/build/deploy/project CLI commands to load the config and credential env vars from file.
-3. Set the `MLRUN_ENV_FILE=<env file path>` env var to point to a default env file (which load on import).
-If the MLRUN_DBPATH points to a remote iguazio cluster and the V3IO_API and/or V3IO_FRAMESD vars are not set, they are inferred from the DBPATH.
-4. Add the default `env` file template in the Jupyter container `~/env` (to allow quick setup of remote demos).

 ### Using your IDE (e.g PyCharm or VSCode)